Cryptocurrencies, like physical currencies, can be used to earn a yield on your idle digital assets through a variety of ways.

 Celsius Network is another popular choice among netizens.
 They support a wider variety of cryptocurrencies with interest paid weekly.
 Similar to Nexo, you can choose to earn in-kind or in their native token (CEL) with no minimum balance required.

-Holdnaut is an up and coming lending platform based in Singapore, with more than 1000 users on their platform.
+Holdnaut (review) is an up and coming lending platform based in Singapore, with more than 2000 users on their platform.
 Interest is paid in-kind every Monday.

 Decentralized lending services